ManuSamM/ManuSamM/README.md

-- 👋 Hi, I’m @ManuSamM aka Manu Sam.
+- 👋 Hi, I’m @ManuSam aka Manu Sam.
 - 👀 I’m interested in singing, I also play piano.
 - 🌱 I’m currently learning front-end web development, machine learning and also practicing dsa in c++.
 - 💞️ I’m looking to collaborate with anyone as I am a total beginner in computer science.